w3c/wcag3/guidelines/groups/text-and-wording/clear-language/summaries.md

 :::tests

+<b>Procedure</b>

-For long-form text content that triggers the summary requirement, confirm each of the following is true:
+For long-form text content that has 300 or more words, confirm each of the following is true:
 1. Check that a summary is present.
 2. Check that the summary can be identified visually and programmatically.
 3. Check that the summary explains uncommon words and uses concise sentences.

-Expected results
+<b>Expected results</b>
 * #1 is true.
 * #2 is true.
 * #3 is true.